CSWGTM-DAVE/JuMP.jl/docs/src/developers/nonlinear.md

    packages started development.
 Because we had a well-tested, working AD in JuMP, there was less motivation to contribute to and explore other AD packages.
-The lack of historical interaction also meant that other packages were not optimized for the types of problems that JuMP requires (i.e., large-scale sparse problems).
+The lack of historical interaction also meant that other packages were not optimized for the types of problems that JuMP is built for (i.e., large-scale sparse problems).

-However, the main motivation for refactoring JuMP to create the `Nonlinear` submodule is to abstract the interface between JuMP and the AD system, allowing us to swap-in and test new AD systems in the future.
+ * **Technical debt** Prior to the introduction of `Nonlinear`, JuMP's nonlinear implementation was a confusing mix of functions and types spread across the code base and in the private `_Derivatives` submodule.
+This made it hard to swap the AD system for another.
+The main motivation for refactoring JuMP to create the `Nonlinear` submodule was to abstract the interface between JuMP and the AD system, allowing us to swap-in and test new AD systems in the future.